 - you have to send an email to our Student Registration Office ([email protected]) informing her that you have a foreign diploma and that you would like to register for a Bachelor's programme in Dutch.

 UAS Leiden will then check if your foreign diploma is sufficient to allow admittance to the programme.
 It is therefore essential that you send a certified copy of your diploma and your list of marks to our Student Registration Office ([email protected]).

 If you do not have a diploma or if the level of your previous education is not sufficient, you can take an entrance exam.
 Please note that you can only do this if you are at least 21 years old.
 For more information about taking an entrance exam, please send an email to [email protected].

 If you have a foreign diploma and you would like to register for a Bachelor's programme in Dutch, you need to demonstrate that you have sufficient knowledge of the Dutch language.
 In most cases this means that you have to be the possession of an NT2 diploma, level II.

-Here you can find more information about NT2 and a list of institutions that offer Dutch language courses.
-An NT2 exam can only be taken in the Netherlands.
 You can find out how to register for an NT2 exam on this website.